google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Categorical **Default:** false **Possible values:** true, false

--   Use true, uses a formulation of split gain with a hessian term i.e. optimizes the splits to minimize the variance of "gradient / hessian.
+-   If true, uses a formulation of split gain with a hessian term i.e. optimizes the splits to minimize the variance of "gradient / hessian.
 Available for all losses except regression.

 #### [validation_interval_in_trees](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/gradient_boosted_trees/gradient_boosted_trees.proto)